 Even with all of the tools we currently have and use to make impactful decisions throughout the customer lifecycle, a big question can still remain for many software marketers: “Do you know how your product is being used?”
 Do you know what happens after the product has been downloaded?
 Is it being used the way you think it is?

 Especially for software providers of distributed software, companies are fundamentally in the dark as to what is happening with their software, what people are doing with it, what behavior leads to conversion or abandonment, what features are most used, and what are the usage patterns of customers who choose to buy or renew compared to those who don’t?
-Many marketers simply don’t have the insight they need.
+Many marketers simply don’t have the usage intelligence they need.
 And, marketing strategy starts with the positioning of the product so understanding your existing customers and how they are using your product informs how you take a product to market and the messaging you use to attract and acquire new customers.

 Not knowing – and getting the messaging wrong and making decisions based on anecdotal, inconclusive information about your customers and how they derive value from your product – can, at best, lead to sub-optimal marketing strategies.
 At worst, this leads to a significant impact on your business and potential competitive disadvantage.